tothanhdat2006/JobPrep/README.md

 ---
 ## 🤖 AI Usage

+This project uses **Gemini 3.0 Pro** to:
+- Design prompts

-This project extensively uses **Claude Sonnet 4.5** for:
+**Claude Sonnet 4.5** for:
-- Architecture design and planning
 - Code generation with careful framework selection
-- Feature implementation and optimization
+- Feature implementation
-- Role-based prompt engineering for Gemini AI integration
-- User experience flow design

-The AI-powered features leverage **Google Gemini 2.0 Flash** for:
-- Resume and job description gap analysis
-- Intelligent roadmap generation
-- Adaptive role-based interview preparation
-- Panic mode emergency cheat sheet creation
+We manually review for code/suggestion before using

 ---